 Cause Analysis Tools

-Use these tools when you want to conduct root cause analysis for a problem or situation.
+Cause analysis tools are helpful tools for conducting a root cause analysis for a problem or situation.
+They include:

 Learn how cause analysis tools can fit into your root cause analysis efforts.

 Case study: Quality Revolution Reduces Defects, Drives Sales Growth at 3M

 By combining Lean Six Sigma and a Top-200 customer focus, 3M improved its belt fabrication processes, reducing defects in parts per million by a factor of 28 times as sales increased by 54 percent.

 Case study: Wind Power Company Gets to the Root of an Icy Issue